deeporiginbio/deeporigin-client/docs/data-hub/dataframes.md

 # ✔︎ Wrote 9 rows in y^2 to Deep Origin database.
 ```

+The `to_deeporigin` method writes data that have been modified in the local dataframe back to the corresponding Deep Origin Database.

 !!! tip "Intelligent writing"
     - Deep Origin DataFrames keep track of local changes, and only write columns back that have been modified locally.